Showing 341-360 of 419 for: Cochrane Systematic Reviews > Perinatal and infant

 - Repeat doses of prenatal corticosteroids for women at risk of preterm birth for improving neonatal health outcomes

-- Repeated lumbar or ventricular punctures in newborns with intraventricular hemorrhage
+- Repeated lumbar or ventricular punctures in newborns with intraventricular haemorrhage

 - Replacement of estrogens and progestins to prevent morbidity and mortality in preterm infants